Warith Deen Mohammed: Reforming the Nation of Islam

-Warith Deen Mohammed received widespread support from the international Muslim community, but the changes which he made within the Nation of Islam were not universally accepted.
+Warith Deen Mohammed received encouragement from the international Muslim community, yet the changes which he made within the Nation of Islam were not universally accepted.
 Several dissident groups resisted, most notably those who followed Louis Farrakhan in breaking ranks with Mohammed.
 These groups revived the name 'Nation of Islam' between 1977 and 1979.
 At the outset of the 1991 Gulf War, Warith Deen Mohammed became the only American Imam to issue a public endorsement of the US military bombing of Iraq.
 Two consecutive Muslim Journal issues featured the endorsement on its front page.
 The endorsement came on the eve of the Amiriyah shelter bombing.

-The following year, the United States Congress and Pentagon honored WD Mohammed for his "loyal and unswerving religious leadership in support of our Nation during the difficult times during the Gulf War."
+The following year, in recognition of his military endorsement, the United States Congress and Pentagon honored WD Mohammed for his "loyal and unswerving religious leadership in support of our Nation during the difficult times during the Gulf War."
 Mohammed described the invitation "I am like floating in the air.
 I never dreamed that we would receive such an invitation."
 When questioned about his Gulf War endorsement and call for Muslims to fight Muslims generated conflicts in his community, he replied, "Yes, it is a conflict.
 It is a conflict of emotions and a conflict of conscience for many.
 But for me it is no conflict of conscience when I know that I am on the right side.
 Once I know that I am on the right side, I have no conflict of conscience at all.
 I did not rush into any decision.
 I thought it out very carefully…So I thank America many times.
 I thank you again.
 I thank the military.
 I thank the Army.
 I thank all of you.
 I told my sons I would be proud if my sons were in the military."

 In 1995, Mohammed released a statement in which he expressed his concern about Farrakhan's motivations and the racial divisiveness of his ministry.
 Yet over the next twenty years, the pair would embrace publicly.
 Warith Deen Mohammed declared, "I will never denounce him as long as he says he wants to be a Muslim."
-They also declared reconciliation at the annual NOI Saviours' Day convention on February 25, 2000, and NOI Million Family March on Oct.
-16, 2000.
-Still, on August 10, 2007, Mohammed repeated his frustration with the separatist stance of the current Nation of Islam, stating that its leaders had, "for the last 10 years or more,...just been selling wolf tickets to the white race and having fun while they collect money and have fancy lifestyles."
+They also declared reconciliation at the annual NOI Saviours' Day convention on February 25, 2000, and NOI Million Family March on October 16, 2000.
+Still, on August 10, 2007, Mohammed repeated his frustration with the separatist stance of the current Nation of Islam, stating that its leaders had, "for the last 10 years or more,...just been selling wolf tickets to [threatening, without substance] the white race and having fun while they collect money and have fancy lifestyles."
 He predicted a quiet evolution in the NOI towards unity with the mainstream American Muslim community.